Revelation: Chapter 11

 19 | The heavenly temple |

-Israel has longed for the resumption of their temple worship ever since General Titus destroyed the temple and Jerusalem in 70 A.D., and the Jews were dispersed throughout the world.
-Some time at the beginning of the tribulation, Israel will be able to construct an operational temple so they can again practice the form of worship of their forefathers under the law of Moses, but without the Spirit of the Lord, Ezekiel 37:1-8.
-They still suffer God’s Word against them, Isaiah 6:9-10, and will continue in this condition until the mid-tribulation when God will fulfill the remaining prophetic passages in Ezekiel 37:1-28 on the nation of Israel.
+Israel continues to long for the resumption of their temple worship ever since General Titus destroyed the temple and Jerusalem in 70 A.D., and the Jews were dispersed throughout the world, Deuteronomy 4:25-29.
+At some point around the beginning of the tribulation, Israel will be able to construct an operational temple, allowing them to practice the form of worship of their forefathers under the law of Moses, but without the Spirit of the Lord, as described in Ezekiel 37:1-8.
+They still suffer God’s Word against them, as stated in Isaiah 6:9-10, and will continue in this condition until the mid-tribulation, when God will fulfill the remaining prophetic passages in Ezekiel 37:1-28 regarding the nation of Israel.

 - However, God’s Spirit is not within the tribulation temple, but within His two witnesses outside of the temple during the first half of the tribulation